- Refinancing your mortgage can help cut your monthly bills or it could shorten the loan term. In some cases, you may be able to do both.

 If you need private mortgage insurance, which is usually required if your equity is less than 20% of the value of your home, that can be another cost to consider.

 Your taxes may be affected by refinancing as well.
 If you itemize, you may be accustomed to getting a deduction for the interest paid on your home loan.
 A change in the interest rate could change the amount of your deduction, which may be a consideration for tax planning.
-The degree to which your taxes could be affected depends on the number of years paid on the original loan and the new loan term, and as discussed below, on the size of the loan balance.
+The degree to which your taxes could be affected depends on the number of years paid on the original loan, the new loan term, and as discussed below, on the size of the loan balance.

 If you have a loan for more than $750,000, up to $1 million, that was taken out before December 15, 2017, another consideration may be the limits established by the Tax Cuts and Jobs Act (TCJA).
 The TCJA limited the home mortgage interest deduction to interest paid on the first $750,000 of a mortgage.
 Refinancing more than that amount could lead to a smaller deduction if the original loan predates the new law.